 SIB distributes its products through a variety of channels which includes its branch network, automated teller machines (ATMs), a direct sales force, a call centre, SMS services and internet banking.
-As at 31 December 2012, SIB had 26 branches in its network, representing an increase of one branch as compared to 31 December 2011.
+As at the date of this Base Prospectus, SIB has 31 branches in its network (30 branches as of 31 December 2014, representing an increase of three branches as compared to 31 December 2013).

-As at the date of this Base Prospectus, SIB has a nationwide ATM network consisting of 97 ATMs and 20 cash and cheque deposit machines (CCDM).
-SIB's call centre serves over 37,000 customers monthly.
+As at the date of this Base Prospectus, SIB has a nationwide ATM network consisting of 107 ATMs and with 25 sites capable of handling cash and cheque deposit facilities, referred to as CCDM, SIB's call centre serves over 37,000 customers monthly.
 Retail internet banking was launched in 2009, with corporate internet banking following in 2010.